pkwak1/TFT-Study/README.md

 https://jovian.ai/pkwak1/riot-api-test
 Files referenced: riot-api-test.py

+The question here is, do top players have a high 'win rate'?
+The hypothesis here is does it take a lot of firsts to reach high elo, or is it simply a lot of top 4 games?
+What effects does that have on the system?
+I classify a win as a first place.

-This is the overall average in challenger elo: 17.72
+This is the overall average in challenger elo: 17.72% as of 11/24

 This is the top 20 win rates in challenger elo, win rate with respect to win loss percentage as of 11/24